[gravityform id="8" ajax="true"]

 Eligibility Criteria

-New Battery Installations meeting the following criteria are eligible to claim the PRC rebate:
+New Battery Installations meeting the following criteria are eligible to claim the PRC incentive:

 • 2-28kWh capacity